 Take a moment to consider email you may have online in Gmail, iCloud, Hotmail, Facebook, your ISP, or any number of other places that’s more than six months old.
 Now consider that in the last six months of 2013, Google says it received more than 7,700 warrantless requests for user data covering more than 13,500 accounts.
 Facebook says it got about 5,400 such requests in the same period.
 Both companies turned over data in the vast majority of the cases.

 Clearly, law enforcement agencies are making use of their ability to subpoena email and other communications without a warrant.

 How We Got Here — Nearly three decades ago, ECPA’s six-month window on accessing email without a warrant wasn’t entirely unreasonable.
 Ronald Reagan was president, there was no public Internet, and there were no ISPs.
 Heck, in 1986, my entire online storage on ARPANET (what would eventually become today’s Internet) was limited to a mere 512 KB (yes, kilobytes!), and I was way ahead of the curve.
 Considering email messages “abandoned” after 180 days was a generous definition at the time.
-After all, email was the province of big business and academia, and most users quickly deleted, downloaded, or (ack!) printed messages because they didn’t have space to store them.
+After all, email was the province of big business and academia, and most users quickly deleted, downloaded, or (ack!) printed messages because they didn’t have space

 When Congress enacted ECPA, lawmakers envisioned that if the government wanted old email they would almost certainly need a search warrant for specific locations or devices — in 1986, “devices” meant “computers.”
 Few could imagine everyday Internet users would routinely accumulate gigabytes’ and years’ worth of email online.